Wasserstein Distance, Fourier Series and Applications: Applications

 \end{theorem} Setting $f(x) = \sin{(n x)}$ shows that the inequality is sharp up to constants.
 We believe it to be quite curious -- it can be interpreted as a quantitative Sturm oscillation estimate and we believe that it raises a series of natural questions: to which extent can similar results be proven in a more general setting?
 Are the $L^p-$norms on the right-hand side optimal?
 Is there a more elementary proof not passing through the notion of Wasserstein distance?
 We observe that the result improves on the classical result for functions of the type, say,

-The classical result can only deduce the existence of at least $n$ roots while Theorem 5 implies the existence of $\gtrsim n^2/(1+\varepsilon^2 n^2)^{1/2}$ roots which is better than the classical bound as soon as $\varepsilon \lesssim n^{-1}$.
+The classical Sturm Oscillation Theorem can only deduce the existence of at least $n$ roots while Theorem 5 implies the existence of $\gtrsim n^2/(1+\varepsilon^2 n^2)^{1/2}$ roots which is better than the classical bound as soon as $\varepsilon \lesssim n^{-1}$.
 We observe that there is a natural corollary for differentiable functions that bypasses the notion of both Fourier series or Sobolev spaces with negative indices. \begin{corollary} Let $f:\mathbb{T} \rightarrow \mathbb{R}$ be continuously differentiable with mean value $\overline{f}$.
 Then

 \end{corollary} The corollary follows immediately by applying Theorem 4 to $f'$ and $f(x) = \sin{(n x)}$ again shows the inequality to be sharp.
 It seems again to capture a quite fundamental idea: if the absolute value of the derivative happens to be large on a set of large measure, then either the function keeps going up (making the $L^2-$norm big) or the derivative is alternating quite a bit between positive and negative values (creating critical points).
 It would again be desirable to have a simple proof avoiding the Wasserstein distance altogether and it would be fascinating to understand whether the inequality (or rather, an inequality encapsulating the same principle) exists in higher dimensions.
-The proof of Theorem 4 actually shows a slightly stronger result
+However, even the one-dimensional case is nontrivial. \begin{quote} \textbf{Question.} For which triples $1 \leq p,q,r \leq \infty$ is there an estimate